Spain Wealth Tax Calculator for Residents 2026 | All Regions | Impuesto de Patrimonio

 Net value of all worldwide assets minus liabilities — property, accounts, investments, vehicles, pension rights

 Results are indicative estimates only and do not constitute tax advice.
-Your actual liability may differ depending on your specific circumstances.

 Your estimate